For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 STREAKED TUFTEDCHEEK (Pseudocolaptes boissonneautii)

-PALE-LEGGED HORNERO (PACIFIC) (Furnarius leucopus cinnamomeus) – Two were building a nest at Catamayo.
-[N]
+PALE-LEGGED HORNERO (PACIFIC) (Furnarius leucopus cinnamomeus) [N]

 CHESTNUT-WINGED CINCLODES (Cinclodes albidiventris albidiventris)